Skip to Content

 Smaller towns that live from tourism, and especially coastal towns and villages all around Italy, go into winter sleep.
 Tours stop running, restaurants and shops close, and many hotels in tourist areas also close for the winter (November to March).

 This is not the case in bigger cities, where most of the attractions, hotels, and restaurants remain open throughout the year.
-So if you are planning to travel to Italy in November, know that it’s a perfect time to visit the most popular towns such as Rome, Florence, Milan, Naples, or Venice.
+So if you are planning to travel to Italy in November, know that it’s a perfect time to visit the most popular towns such as Rome, Florence, Milan, Naples, Verona, or Venice.

 Portovenere in Italy at the beginning of November